whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-1J.md

 ### Condition

-{{ "On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in the relative motion north up mode, using any graphically correct method." | markdownify }}
+On an operational radar or radar simulator that meets the standards of 33 CFR 164.38 and other applicable national and international performance standards, set on the 12 mile scale in the relative motion north up mode, using any graphically correct method.

 ### Performance requirement